Deacon Jones

 David D. "Deacon" Jones (December 9, 1938 – June 3, 2013) was an American professional football defensive end who played in the National Football League (NFL) for 14 seasons.
 He played for the Los Angeles Rams, San Diego Chargers, and Washington Redskins.
 He was inducted into the Pro Football Hall of Fame in 1980.

 Jones specialized in sacks.
 Nicknamed "the Secretary of Defense", Jones is considered one of the greatest defensive players ever.
-The Los Angeles Times called Jones "most valuable Ram of all time," and former Rams head coach George Allen called him the "greatest defensive end of modern football".
+The Los Angeles Times called Jones the "most valuable Ram of all time", and former Rams head coach George Allen called him the "greatest defensive end of modern football".

 Early life

 Jones was born in Eatonville, Florida, and lived in a four-bedroom house with his family of ten.
 Jones attended Hungerford High School, where he played football, baseball, and basketball.
 During high school, Jones developed a lump in his thigh and learned that it was a tumor; he had surgery to remove it by Dr. Ron Alegria.

 Late in life, Jones told The San Diego Union-Tribune that when he was 14 years old, he witnessed a carload of white teenagers laughingly hit an elderly black woman with a watermelon.
 The woman died days later from the injury, and Jones recalls that there was never a police investigation.
-"Unlike many black people then, I was determined not to be what society said I was," Jones later recounted.
+"Unlike many black people then, I was determined not to be what society said I was", Jones later recounted.
 "Thank God I had the ability to play a violent game like football.
 It gave me an outlet for the anger in my heart."

 College career

-Jones' college football career consisted of a year at South Carolina State University in 1958, followed by a year of inactivity in 1959 and a final season at Mississippi Vocational College, now known as Mississippi Valley State University, in 1960.
+Jones' college football career consisted of one year at South Carolina State University in 1958, followed by one year of inactivity in 1959 and a final season at then National Association of Intercollegiate Athletics (NAIA) Mississippi Vocational College, now known as Mississippi Valley State University, in 1960.

 South Carolina State revoked Jones' scholarship after they learned that he participated in a protest during the Civil Rights Movement.
-However, one of the assistant football coaches at South Carolina State was leaving to coach at Mississippi Vocational, and told Jones and some of the other African-American players that he could get them scholarships at the new school.
-While he was playing at Mississippi Vocational, he and his African-American teammates had to sleep on cots in the opposing team's gym because motels would not take them on numerous occasions.
+However, one of the assistant football coaches at South Carolina State was leaving to coach at Mississippi Vocational, and told Jones and some of the other black players that he could get them scholarships at the new school.
+While he was playing at Mississippi Vocational, he and his black teammates had to sleep on cots in the opposing team's gym because motels would not take them on numerous occasions.